bollu/bollu.github.io/fiction.md

 balls that had been used to form gates would fly apart on receiving input, spiral around the hypertorus, and then reconvene at precisely the right moment to create _new gates_.
-This way, self-organising computation could be arranged on compact manifolds [The compactness is a technical condition required for conservation of billiard balls in a finite volume of spacetime].
+This way, self-organising computation could be arranged on compact manifolds, with far greater performance (sometimes asymptotically) than the best-known classical algorithms.
+[The compactness is a technical condition required for conservation of billiard balls in a finite volume of spacetime].